Workers' Left Front

-The Workers' Left Front – Unity (Frente de Izquierda y de los Trabajadores – Unidad, FIT-U) is an electoral alliance of four revolutionary Trotskyist parties in Argentina: the Workers' Party (PO), the Socialist Workers' Party (PTS), Socialist Left (IS), and the Workers' Socialist Movement (MST).
+The Workers' Left Front – Unity (Frente de Izquierda y de Trabajadores – Unidad, FIT-U) is an electoral alliance of four Trotskyist parties in Argentina: the Workers' Party (PO), the Socialist Workers' Party (PTS), Socialist Left (IS), and the Workers' Socialist Movement (MST).
 Initially founded in 2011, the alliance added MST in 2019.

-After the 2023 Argentine general election the FIT-U has five national deputies in the National Congress of Argentina: Nicolás del Caño (PTS), Christian Castillo (PTS), Myriam Bregman (PTS), Alejandro Vilca (PTS), and Romina Del Plá (PO).
+After the 2023 Argentine general election, the FIT-U has five national deputies in the National Congress of Argentina: Nicolás del Caño (PTS), Christian Castillo (PTS), Myriam Bregman (PTS), Alejandro Vilca (PTS), and Romina Del Plá (PO).

 The predecessor of FIT-U was the Frente de Izquierda y los Trabajadores, Anticapitalista y Socialista, which consisted of the PTS, IS and New Movement for Socialism (NMAS).
 It stood in the 2009 legislative elections.
 Attempts to include the PO in this front broke down because the PO insisted on filling the first three positions on the lists with its own members.

 History

 2011

 On 12 June, they won a provincial deputy in Neuquén Province with 3.60% of the vote.
 The post will be held in rotation by Alejandro López, Raúl Godoy (PTS), Angélica Lagunas (IS) and Gabriela Suppicich (PO).
-(However the deputies elected in June only took their seats on 10 December 2011, so each of the four sit for a year running from December to December.)
+(However, the deputies elected in June only took their seats on 10 December 2011, so each of the four sit for a year running from December to December.)

 On 24 July, in the town of Capitán Bermúdez in Santa Fe Province, the PO had a councillor elected, Jorgelina Signa, with 17% of the vote.

 On 7 August, Liliana Olivero of IS was re-elected to the Córdoba provincial legislature, this post will be rotated with Cintia Frencia (PO) and Laura Vilches (PTS).
 The list won 3.12% of the vote, this was largely concentrated in the provincial capital where it won 5.45%.

 They stood Jorge Altamira of the PO for president and Christian Castillo of the PTS for vice-president on 23 October.
 On 14 August Altamira and Castillo won 527,237 votes, 2.46%, in a primary election.

 On 23 October 2011, they came very close to winning a national deputy in two areas.
 In Buenos Aires city their vote was only 0.2% short.
 In Buenos Aires Province their share of the vote would have entitled them to a deputy, but they fell at a second hurdle where they needed to win 3% of the number of voters on the electoral register.
 The Front mounted a legal challenge to this hurdle, but the courts turned them down.

 The Front participated in mobilisations in June 2012.
 In 2013, it put forward proposals to limit officials' salaries.